eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Druid
 		* Apache Druid
 		* Druid is a column-oriented, open-source, distributed data store written in Java.
 Druid is designed to quickly ingest massive quantities of event data, and provide low-latency queries on top of the data.
 The name Druid comes from the shapeshifting Druid class in many role-playing games, to reflect that the architecture of the system can shift to solve different types of data problems.
++ skill set:
+	- RDS Postgres, Snowflake, Airflow, AWS DMS, Spark on EMR, Python
+	- data pipeline and workflow management tools:
+		* Airflow
+		* Luigi
+	- Big Data tools:
+		* Haddop
+		* Hive
+		* Spark
+	- AWS cloud services:
+		* EC2
+		* EMR
+		* RDS
+		* Redshift
+		* S3
+	- Programming languages:
+		* Python
+		* Java
+		* Scala
+	- Linux
+	- working knowledge of message queueing, stream processing, and highky-scalable Big Data stores.
+	- expand and optimize data pipline architecture, and data flow and collection for cross functional teams
+		* automating manual processes
+		* ETL
+		* re-designing infrastructure for greater scalability
+		* improving relaiability & accuracy
+	- support software initiatives tpo ensure optimal delivery architecture is consistent throughout ongoing projects
+	- using appropriate tools to analyze the data pipeline and provide actional insights into operational efficiency, data accuracy, and other KPIs.
+	- working knowledge of:
+		* workload management
+		* message queueing
+		* stream processing
+		* highly scalable big data stores
++ skill set:
+	- support existing scientific workflows
+	- set the vision for future data generation and collection efforts
+		* Or, set data engineering vision
+	- design, build, and maintain databases and data warehouses that underpin our scientific endeavors and accelerate the company's ability to ask new, sophisticated questions spanning multiple organisms, data modalities, and timescales.
+	- understand common uses cases and data access needs
+	- design strategies for data storage and integration across different data sources for multiple use cases
+	- implement, document, and maintain processing pipelines, databases, and data warehouse and data lake infrastructure
+	- build out core infrastructure, tooling, and software development processes
+	- ETL tools and frameworks
+		* Airflow
+		* Luigi
+	- Python data ecosystem
+		* NumPy
+		* pandas
+		* Jupyter
+	- SQL and relational database systems, such as:
+		* PostgreSQL
+		* MySQL
+		* RESTFUL APIs
+	- experience implementing RESTful APIs, GraphQL, and other programmatic interfaces to complex multi-dimensional data
+		* GraphQL - query RESTful APIs
+	- experience deploying flexible and high-performance data backends and interfaces in the cloud with Google Cloud Platform, Amazon Web Services, or similar platforms
+	- built backends for high-dimensional graph or network data
+	- designed or worked with auditable data systems suitable for regulatory review
+	- experience working with diverse and cutting-edge datasets:
+		* RNASeq
+		* metabolomics
+		* high-content imaging
+	- experience with on-prem high-performance computing clusters, such as SLURM
+		* SLURM, SLURM workload manager, Simple Linux Utility for Resource Management, free and open-sop
++ skill set:
+	- We are looking for an experienced Data Engineer who thinks in clever ways to solve data problems of scale and load with elegant solutions.
+Our Data Engineering team supports several clusters of PostgreSQL databases of up to 2+TB each with hundreds of millions of rows, as well as many on prem and cloud data storage systems, such as Aurora, Redis, Redshift, CockroachDB, and Cassandra.
+As a senior member of this team, you will work closely with our DevOps, QA, Engineering, Business Unit and Project Management Teams to help us bring automation and stability to this architecture.
+	- Our team is currently working remotely until our Oakland, CA office re-opens.
+	- Key Responsibilities:
+		* Protect, tune, migrate, and administer On-premises and Cloud Datastores
+		* Participate in a 24x7 on-call rotations
+		* Always perform in a manner that guarantees the Protection, Availability, and Performance of our Global Datastores.
+		* Be opinionated enough to speak up when you think we could be doing something better than we're doing it now - and tactful and empathetic enough to communicate this in a way that brings people along instead of distancing them.
+	- Qualifications
+		* Passion for datastores and a high sense of ownership while performing critical duties based on senior-level experience in Security, Disaster Recovery, and High Availability.
+		* Ability to have a strong work ethic in a fast-paced environment with multiple priorities that may occasionally change.
+		* Ability to work independently and perform under pressure.
+		* Good interpersonal skills, friendly, and approachable.
+		* Deep Linux experience.
+		* Strong SQL skills.
+		* Expert in PostgreSQL tuning and best practices.
+		* AWS experience, including Terraform.
+		* Bachelor's degree in Computer Science or equivalent experience.
+		* Automated monitoring and alerting of On-premises and Cloud data technologies, such as Aurora, Redshift, Redis, CockroachDB, and Cassandra.
+		* Kubernetes experience.
+		* Working experience with configuration management tools, preferably Puppet and Terraform.
 + Splunk is looking for a Software Engineer to join the Data Federation engineering team and have a large impact on a team responsible for building ***Federated Search*** capabilities
 + skill set:
 	- act as a domain leader in roadmapping prioritization, planning, and stakeholder management for the Fab and Design domains